peixian/simuations/eulerMethods/eulerMethods.md

 \\(= v^{n}\_p + a^{n}\_p \Delta t + \mathcal{O}(\Delta t^{2}) \\)

 where \\(\dot x \\) is just the derivitive of x, and \\(\mathcal{O}(\Delta t^{n}) \\) is just the leftovers of the Taylor series, also called the truncation error.
 The first thing you'll notice is how both of these systems are linear, so we're modeling a system with a bunch of tiny linear equations.
-This is how we'll end up with:
-![comparison of forward and modified Euler methods][comparisonPng] In this picture, we're modeling the orbit of the Earth around the sun with [Keplerian Potential][keplerProblem] with both forward and modified Euler methods.
-We'll get to the distinction between these two in a bit, but it should be pretty clear that the forward Euler method spins pretty quickly out of control, while the modified Euler method is much closer to the stable orbit, which is what we should have.
+We'll put these two equations to work by modeling the Earth around the Sun with the [Keplerian Potential][keplerProblem] in a 2D fashion.
+The solution to this problem is trivial, it's a simple circle with radius of 1 AU around the Sun, which can be easily seen with:

+![stable orbit][stable]

+In this graph, the *x* and *y* axes are the position of the Earth around the Sun, and *z* is the timescale that the Earth is following, so this graph shows the orbit of the Earth around the Sun in a 10 year period.

+By directly applying the two equations in *x* and *y* space ([code][https://github.com/peixian/simuations/blob/master/eulerMethods/eulermethods.py]), we get this orbit:

+![forward Euler orbit][forwardEuler]

+This...doens't look like the Earth's orbit at all!
+If we put it with the stable orbit, we get an orbit that clearly tells us the Earth shouldn't be within the solar system anymore:

+![stable and forward Euler orbits][stableAndFwd]

 So why is our Earth in the forward Euler problem spinning into oblivion?
 We'll have to introduce the concept of [symplectic integrators][symplecticWikipedia].
 Basically what it means is that a symplectic system is one that is time reversible, that is, the system itself preserves it's transformations and is time reversible.
 The reason why the forward Euler method causes the Earth to spin into the outer reaches of the solar system is that the method doesn't preserve the phase of the system, so the tiny phase errors within each timestep add up until our Earth spirals out of orbit.
 How do we solve this problem?
 A tiny modification to the Euler method allows us to preserve the phase: